-Homemade Corn Tortillas are so easy to make and once you try a batch, you’ll never buy them from the store again.
+Homemade Corn Tortillas are so easy to make, and once you try a batch, youโll never buy them from the store again.

-I was inspired to make my own after our 7-day Mexican Riveria Princess cruise where I had the BEST tacos I’ve EVER had.
-Since then I have been dreaming about tacos.
+I was inspired to make my own after our 7-day Mexican Riveria Princess cruise, where I had the BEST tacos I’ve EVER had.
+Since then, I have been dreaming about tacos.

 We’re already planning our next cruise adventure, but until then, this recipe for homemade corn tortillas will have to get me through and you can bet we will be making them weekly.
-They’re just too easy and have taken our taco nights to the next level.
+They’re too easy and have taken our taco nights to the next level.

 You Only Need Two Ingredients